John 1:1 is an important verse in the dispute about the deity of Christ. Some view this verse as the clearest declaration of His deity.

-The second phrase of John 1:1 (“the Word was with God”) makes a distinction between Jesus and God, but the third phrase (“the Word was God”) identifies the Word (Jesus) as God.
+The second phrase in John 1:1 (“the Word was with God”) makes a distinction between Jesus and God, but the third phrase (“the Word was God”) identifies the Word (Jesus) as God.
 How can the Word be God if He is distinct from God?

 Purpose of this article